 Writer, Content Strategist, Entrepreneur

-I’m a published author, editor, and entrepreneur based in Nanaimo, BC.
+I’m a writer, editor, and entrepreneur based in Nanaimo, BC.
 I’m honoured to live and work on the traditional and unceded territory of the Snuneymuxw First Nation.

-I’m the owner of Heritage Cookbook, a custom publishing platform that helps families, businesses, and fundraising groups turn recipes and the stories behind them into professionally designed cookbooks.
-My work sits at the intersection of storytelling, publishing, and product development—designing and launching tools and programs that transform personal content into structured, scalable, and meaningful products.
+I’m the owner of Heritage Cookbook, a custom publishing platform that helps families, businesses, and fundraising groups transform recipes and personal stories into professionally designed cookbooks.
+My work sits at the intersection of storytelling, publishing, and audience-focused communication—developing tools, content, and programs that make complex creative processes feel accessible and manageable for everyday users.

-My background is in writing, editing, and content strategy.
+My background is in writing, editing, and public-facing content development.
 I hold a BA in Art History from the University of Victoria and a Masters in Food Culture and Communications from the University of Gastronomic Sciences.
-I worked as a tree-planting camp cook before landing my first major writing role as Tourism Richmond’s 365 Days of Dining Food Blogger, where I published daily content for a year.
+I worked as a tree-planting camp cook before landing my first major writing role as Tourism Richmond’s 365 Days of Dining food blogger, where I researched, wrote, and published daily content for a year.

 That experience led to FEAST: An Edible Road Trip, a cross-country storytelling project I co-created with Dana VanVeller.
-Over five months, we travelled 37,000 km across all ten provinces and three territories, documenting Canadian food culture.
-The project won a Saveur Best Food Blog Award and evolved into a cookbook published by Penguin Random House Canada.
-FEAST: Recipes and Stories from a Canadian Road Trip was released in 2017 and went on to win Gold at the Taste Canada Awards.
+Over five months, we travelled 37,000 km across all ten provinces and three territories documenting Canadian food culture.
+The project won a Saveur Best Food Blog Awards award and evolved into a cookbook published by Penguin Random House Canada.
+FEAST: Recipes and Stories from a Canadian Road Trip later won Gold at the Taste Canada Awards.

-Over the years, I’ve worked as a content strategist and writer for brands and publications including Row 7 Seeds, Internova, and Bon Appétit and contributed to a large-scale Indigenous publishing project with the Government of Nunavut with research conducted across the Canadian Arctic.
+Over the years, I’ve worked across publishing, editorial, and digital communications projects for organizations including Row 7 Seeds, Internova Travel Group, and Condé Nast, while also contributing to a large-scale Indigenous publishing initiative with the Government of Nunavut involving research conducted across the Canadian Arctic.

 she/her